DantuNandiniDevi/iiitb_freqdiv/README.md

 ![error6](https://user-images.githubusercontent.com/62461290/187060745-62738ad9-241c-430d-bd5b-321c0d792b3d.png)<br>

-# Future Work
+## Error 5

-- If the number of inverters are less in the design they are not getting converted to sky130_vsdinv custom inverters.
-We have to figure out this issue and make it work.<br>
+If the sky130_vsdinv files are not getting reflected in stat even when the merging was successful and the cell is seen in the merged.nom.lef file.
+Please use the libraries uploaded in this github page to get the sky130_vsdinv to reflecct in your stat.<br>

 # Reference